 Under the terms of the HBP, a first-time home buyer is defined as someone who has not lived in a home owned by either themselves or their spouse in a four-year period.
 As per the CRA – “The four-year period means the four years prior to a home purchase.
 The period begins on January 1 of the fourth year before the year you withdraw funds from your RRSP, and ends 31 days before the date you withdraw the funds.”
 Please review this link for further details on HBP.

 If you have a disability, you can use the HBP to purchase a home that better suits your special needs.
 Additionally, if someone you are related to has a disability, you can use an HBP to purchase a home for them.
 This link will provide you with more information, scroll down to “person with disability”

 An eligible home is one that is purchased or built by or before Oct.
 1 in the year following the withdrawal.
-For example, if you make a withdrawal in 2019, you have until Oct.
-1, 2020, to buy or build the home.
+For example, if you make a withdrawal from your RRSP at any time during the tax year, you have until Oct 1st of the following year to buy or build the home.
 If the home you purchased is not the same one as the home identified in the written agreement that was in place at the time of the withdrawal, you must advise the Canada Revenue Agency.

 How to Withdraw Funds

 To make a withdrawal, you must use Form T1036 Home Buyers’ Plan (HBP) Request to Withdraw Funds From an RRSP.
 Fill out the form and give it to your RRSP adviser who will withdraw the funds tax-free.
 You can withdraw a maximum of $35,000 and all withdrawals must be made in the same calendar year.